Liverpool explosion: What we know so far

 Merseyside Police were called at 10:59 GMT to reports of a car explosion at Liverpool Women's Hospital.

-A taxi carrying one passenger - a man - pulled up to the hospital and exploded shortly afterwards.
+A taxi carrying one passenger - a man who had been picked up from the Rutland Avenue area and asked to be taken to the hospital about 10 minutes away - pulled up to the hospital and exploded shortly afterwards.

 The passenger, who was declared dead at the scene, is yet to be formally identified.